billysbilling/ember-animated-outlet/README.md

 ## Todo

+- Use a higher perspective for flip (1500px)
+- Include the view's name in "Ember.AnimatedContainerView can only animate non-virtual views.
+You need to explicitly define your view class"
+- Eliminate the need to concrete views
 - "Freeze" the exiting view, so its content won't be changed by e.g. a controller change.
+- Tap into the browser back button logic in ember to make it use animations too.
+- Option to ignore all animations to allow users who don't like it to disable it.
 - Tests
     - Is there a better way than to use `setTimeout` to wait for animations to finish?
 - Write missing jsdoc for some classes